-As with all exercise routines, check with your physician before starting any regiment.
+As with all exercise routines, check with your physician before starting any regimen.
 If you are new to practicing yoga, it is best to seek instruction.
-Yoga facilities have grown widely worldwide, and you can do both private and group classes.
+Yoga facilities have grown worldwide, and you can take private and group classes.

-When you practice mindfulness meditation, you focus all of your attention on what you are experiencing in that present moment.
+When you practice mindfulness meditation, you focus all your attention on what you are experiencing at that moment.
 A program to explore that focuses solely on this form of meditation is Mindfulness-Based Stress Reduction or MBSR.

-In 2015, a randomized control trial of MBSR among women with Fibromyalgia revealed that MBSR significantly reduced perceived stress sleep disturbance and alleviated Fibromyalgia symptoms.
+In 2015, a randomized control trial of MBSR among women with fibromyalgia revealed that MBSR significantly reduced perceived stress and sleep disturbance and alleviated fibromyalgia symptoms.